Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Method

+The corruption ablation compares direct histograms, uniform mixing, Gaussian grid noise, and multinomial count resampling.
+The ablation supports uniform mixing as a stable default: shallow real edges favor it most clearly, and no alternative consistently improves across datasets or tree depths.
+Figure~\ref{fig:corruption_ablation} gives the compact result; Appendix~\ref{app:corruption_ablation} records the protocol details.

-At inference time, all main reported results use \textbf{one-shot mode}: a single forward pass with corruption level zero, i.e., $\tilde{H}=H$.
-For auxiliary diffusion-based checkpoints, we can also run \textbf{Denoising Diffusion Implicit Models (DDIM)} style iterative refinement \citep{song2021ddim} over multiple steps.
+At inference time, all main reported results use one-shot mode: a single forward pass with corruption level zero, i.e., $\tilde{H}=H$.
+For auxiliary diffusion-based checkpoints, we can also run Denoising Diffusion Implicit Models (DDIM) style iterative refinement \citep{song2021ddim} over multiple steps.

-\paragraph{Training objective.} We train the edge estimator with a likelihood-style objective plus shape-sensitive regularization on the density grid:
+We train the edge estimator with a likelihood-style objective plus shape- and marginal-sensitive regularization on the density grid:

-Here $\mathcal{L}_{\text{CE}}$ encourages accurate likelihood evaluation under the target density grid, $\mathcal{L}_{\text{ISE}}$ penalizes pointwise density error, and $\mathcal{L}_{\text{tail}}$ upweights the corner regions where tail dependence is expressed most strongly.
+Here $\mathcal{L}_{\text{CE}}$ encourages accurate likelihood evaluation under the target density grid, $\mathcal{L}_{\text{ISE}}$ is an optional pointwise density penalty, $\mathcal{L}_{\text{tail}}$ upweights the corner regions where tail dependence is expressed most strongly, and $\mathcal{L}_{\text{marg}}$ softly penalizes non-uniform marginals before projection.
 This objective reflects the role of the model in the full pipeline: it should be accurate as a density estimator, numerically stable after projection, and reliable enough to support h-functions and information estimates downstream.